myslide/MIDIHost4RaspberryPi/Readme.md

 1. Shut down the device in the correct manner->type in the shutdown command or
 2. set up the RaspbianOS to run in RAM as a mirror of the SDCard image.

 This project uses version (1).
-Software updates are easy to manage and persistent via ssh.
+Software updates are easy to manage via ssh and are persistent.
 The MIDIHost4RaspberryPi should be able to work in headless mode.
 The shutdown is controlled by the clean-shutdown software in addition to the appropriate hardware.

-Both functions, power and standard MIDI interface are put together in one schema with some electronic parts, that I had available.
+Both functions, power and standard MIDI interface are put together in one schematic with some electronic parts, that I had available.
 The MIDIHost4RaspberryPi had to fit into a case of an cheap USB Hub.
 So I used a RaspberryPi Zero W with an extra WLAN antenna connection and an extra small PCB for the standad MIDI Interface and the power on/off switch facility.

 ## The Power facility
  The hardware is adopted from the Pimorony ONOFFShim.
-Use the software according @https://github.com/pimoroni/clean-shutdown I used the available PMOSFET.
+Use the software according https://github.com/pimoroni/clean-shutdown I used the available PMOSFET.
 The power cable should have low resistance to ensure 5 Volts at the PMOSFET source.

 ## The MIDI facility
-All that is needed for MIDI is a serial signal with the correct baudrate (31250 Bps).
+Standard MIDI requires is a serial signal with the correct baudrate (31250 Bps).

 i.e. this works for Raspberry Pi Zero WH: https://youtu.be/RbdNczYovHQ